flkn404/pamdoor/README.md

 in most cases it will determine PAM version automatically, but if it fails, you can use -n flag to disable autodetection.

-this backdoor is still an early beta in terms of user-friendliness.
+installers etc. are still an early beta in terms of user-friendliness.